Mass Timber for Everyday Projects

 1. Change is Hard, But Solutions are Plentiful

-- Is this really going to be faster to frame?
+- Is this going to be faster to frame?

-- Will I really need less onsite framing laborers?
+- Will I need fewer onsite framing laborers?

-- Isn’t this going to be much more expensive?
+- Is this going to be more expensive?

 - We don’t have any direct comparison costs and can’t take a chance on this budget.